 A versatile kiosk with flexible mounting options for any environment

 Aila’s Interactive Kiosk provides a future-proof and cost-effective solution for in-aisle price checking.
-With ADA-compliant floor, wall, and pole mounts, the Interactive Kiosk fits seamlessly into diverse retail environments.
+With floor, wall, and pole mounts, the Interactive Kiosk fits seamlessly into diverse retail environments.
 Further, the Interactive Kiosk can integrate easily with printers and other peripherals.
 This is of particular importance in Massachusetts, where some price scanners are required to have printers.